fl4p/fugu-mppt-firmware/README.md

 # Voltage & Current Sensors, ADC

-The firmware tries to be as hardware independent as possible by using layers of abstraction, so you can easily adopt it with your ADC model and topology.
+The firmware tries to be as hardware independent as possible by using layers of abstraction (HAL), so you can easily adopt it with your ADC model and topology.
 Implementations exist for the ADS1x15, INA226, esp32_adc.

-The hardware should always sense `Vin` and `Vout`. `Vin` is not crucial and can be coarse (8-bit ADC is ok), it is only needed for under- and over-voltage shutdown.
+The hardware should always sense `Vin` and `Vout`. `Vin` is not crucial and can be coarse (8-bit ADC is ok), it is needed for diode emulation, under- and over-voltage shutdown.
 Since `Vout` is our battery voltage it should be more precise.

 The current sensor can be either at the input (`Iin`) or output (`Iout`) or both.
-If there's only one current sensor we can infer the other current using the voltage ratio of the converter.
+If there's only one current sensor we can infer the other current using the voltage ratio and efficiency of the converter.
 The code represents this with a `VirtualSensor`.

 If the current sensor is bi-directional, the converter can operate in boost mode, boosting lower solar voltage to a